 Do you plan on wearing your ring everyday?

 Not everyone will opt to wear their engagement ring and wedding band as a set.
 Some of us simply wont be able to if we work with our hands, wear tight fitting gloves at work, work with or near chemicals, or lift heavy objects for a living (or just for fun!)
 Certain metals and certain stones are better suited for everyday wear.
-If you simply must have an Opal (a soft stone that is sensitive to light and moisture) in 22k gold (a more pure, and thus more malleable metal) I will of course advise you on how to best care for and store your piece and would suggest that you remove your ring during any of the above-mentioned activities.
-If you are truly committed to the conscientious wear and care of your piece, there is no reason your opal can’t last a lifetime and beyond.
+I will of course advise you on how to best care for and store your piece and would suggest that you remove your ring during any of the above-mentioned activities.
+If you are truly committed to the conscientious wear and care of your piece, there is no reason your ring won’t last a lifetime and beyond.

 Will you wear your ring in perpetuity or do you think you might refresh your style somewhere down the line?

 *All* of our fingers get larger with age, whether you experience pregnancy, weight gain or none of the above!
 Most people will have their wedding band or engagement ring resized at least once in their lifetime.
 Certain styles however do not allow for easy resizing – infinity bands in particular.
 And certain types of men's wedding bands cannot be easily resized, like steel or titanium.
 In my experience, the materials best suited to lifetime wear are the tried and true usual suspects - gold or platinum.
 Within these metals there are many color and lifestyle options and together we will find the best option for you!

 When choosing carats - How big is your hand?

 It seems silly but many people lock in on a carat weight of stone before considering what it will look like on their or their partner's hand!
 A single carat may look gigantic on a small hand, or not large enough on others.
 I advise you not to take this number to heart – and we will find a stone together that is the best fit for your hand, your budget, and your personality!